learn-co-students/alternate-javascript-code-challenge-final-web-071717/README.md

 2. When a users clicks the 'Calculate' img (represented as a big 'ol DOGE here!), the result should display in a separate div on the screen (this div has already been created and is in index.html.
 Identify it.)
   - Pressing 'Calculate' when a result is already displaying should replace the current displayed result with the new result

+3. Operations for [+, -, /, \*, %] should all be provided and a user should be able to select/write in any of those into the operator field before submitting

-3. If a user provides invalid input (non-numbers for the operators, division by zero) we should not perform the calculation.
+4. If a user provides invalid input (non-numbers for the operators, division by zero) we should not perform the calculation.
 A function called `dogeProtec` has been provided and loaded into the global scope via index.html.
 This function should be invoked if a user performs a calculation that does not return a rational number.
   - Hint: while we can, (and you should feel free to), write logic entirely our JS to handle this, is there a simple change we could make to our HTML tags to only accept certain kinds of input?

 ### Part Two - Refactoring with Constructors and Prototypes (feel free to use either ES5 or ES6)